 - Central heating

 - DVD player

 The 3-bedroom cottage has a lovely, homely kitchen-diner, Shaker-style but pepped up with fresh flowers, chic pendant lamps and jazzy black-white cushions on the banquettes.
 We can imagine evenings gravitating here rather than the sitting room, and you can even eat outside on a diminutive patio if the weather permits.
 There's everything a family needs, from 4-slot toaster to tall fridge-freezer, full-size dishwasher, and microwave (the only cottage to have this).

-The 1-bedroom hideaways have a smaller but still well-equipped kitchen, open-plan with the sitting area.
-Hob, oven, slim dishwasher, toaster, Nespresso machine, fridge and sink are all present and correct, as are sharp knives, pots and pans for basic suppers.
+The 1-bedroom hideaways have a smaller but still decently-equipped kitchen, open-plan with the sitting area.
+Hob, oven, slim dishwasher, toaster, Nespresso machine, fridge and sink are all present and correct, as are sharp knives, pots and pans for basic suppers (but note, no microwave).
 It's a miracle how they have fitted it all in, and actually we rather liked the ship's-galley compactness.
 The only drawback is the bar-style seating which feels somewhat perchy; but being able to self-cater in St. Ives is a real boon, not just for the lazy breakfasts-in-bed and the ease of making picnics, but also for the money it saves.